benedekrozemberczki/GEMSEC/README.md

 ### Datasets

 The code takes an input graph in a csv file.
 Every row indicates an edge between two nodes separated by a comma.
 The first row is a header.
 Nodes should be indexed starting with 0.
-Sample graphs for the `Facebook Politicians` and `Facebook Restaurants` datasets are included in the  `data/` directory.
+Sample graphs for the `Facebook Politicians` and `Facebook Companies` datasets are included in the  `data/` directory.

 ### Logging